- Four groups of games; one in the Prime Universe and one for storylines

 - This structure may be revised through the Fleet Council’s Unanimous Consent Procedure

-- Each sim is managed via a designated player, known as the Sim Manager
+- Each game is managed via a designated player, known as the Game Manager

-- The Sim Manager is responsible for the following aspects of their sim:
+- The Game Manager is responsible for the following aspects of their game:

 - Recruitment of players